roxmer/bibbox-documentation/docs/app-creators-manual.md

 * docker-compose-template.yml

-    Based on this file the docker-compose.yml will be generated during the installation, for the §§INSTANCE, §§PORT and all other environment and configuration variables staring withn "§§" will be replaced during the installation.
-Each template for a docker compose file should link to the bibbox-default-network network and use the busybox container as central mount point.
+    Based on this file the docker-compose.yml will be generated.
+The variables §§INSTANCE, §§PORT and all other environment and configuration variables starting with "§§" will be replaced during the installation.
+Each template for a docker compose file should link to the `bibbox-default-network` network and use the `busybox` container as central mount point.

 ```